Skip to main content

 2.5 Unintelligible

-Text that cannot be understood due to severe language errors.
+Text that simply can't be understood due to severe language errors.

 Example:

 Translation (EN): "System the for access denied been has."
-Error: Completely garbled—possibly MT failure Severity: Critical
+Error: Completely garbled—probably an MT failure Severity: Critical

 3. Terminology Errors

-Terminology errors involve the incorrect use of domain-specific or standardized terms.
+Terminology errors involve incorrect use of domain-specific or standardized terms.

 3.1 Wrong Term